 Inspection – We do a thorough examination of the property to develop an effective wasp control plan.

-Documentation – We will communicate to you the findings of our inspection and any follow-up inspections, and provide you with a wasp control plan.
+Documentation – We will communicate the findings of our inspection and any follow-up inspections to you and provide you with a wasp control plan.

-Education – We will talk to you about wasp behavior, habitat and diet to help you understand the “why” behind our control plan.
+We will talk to you about wasp behavior, habitat, and diet to help you understand the “why” behind our control plan.

-Sanitation – Recommend reducing the wasp’s sources of food by keeping the outside spaces clean and free from spilled food or drink and garbage.
+We recommend reducing the wasp’s sources of food by keeping the outside spaces clean and free from spilled food, drink, and garbage.